Sadeness (Part I): Chart performance

-The single reached number-one on the UK Singles Chart on 13 January 1991, as well as in Austria, Belgium, France, Germany, Greece, Ireland, Italy, the Netherlands, Norway, Portugal, Spain, Sweden and Switzerland.
+The single reached number-one on the UK Singles Chart on 13 January 1991, as well as in Austria, Belgium, France, Germany, Greece, Ireland, Israel, Italy, the Netherlands, Norway, Portugal, Spain, Sweden and Switzerland.
 It reached the top spot on the Eurochart Hot 100, where it remained at the top for nine weeks.
-Additionally, it was a top-5 hit in Denmark and Luxembourg.
+Additionally, it was a top-5 hit in Australia, Denmark and Luxembourg.
 In the United States, the single peaked at number five on the Billboard Hot 100 singles chart in April 1991.
 The record sold over 500,000 copies in the US and was certified Gold there.
 The single has sold more than 5 million copies worldwide.
 It earned a gold record in Australia, Austria, France, the Netherlands and the United States, and a silver record in the United Kingdom.
 It also earned a platinum record in Germany and Sweden.

 Music video

 The music video for "Sadeness (Part I)" was directed by Michel Guimbard, and received heavy rotation on MTV Europe in January 1991.
-It shows a scribe who dreams of wandering among cathedral ruins.
+It was produced by Thierry Sadoun, and depicts a scribe who dreams of wandering among cathedral ruins.
 He comes up to Auguste Rodin's The Gates of Hell; and as the scribe looks on, he sees a woman (played by French model Kati Tastet) beyond it, who whispers the main lyrics from the song to him.
 The scribe then opens the gates and, realising what he has done, attempts to flee, but is dragged through the gates.
 The video ends with the scribe waking up.
 It doesn't feature Sandra, Kati Tastet is lip-synching her vocals in French in the video.

 Impact and legacy

-In July 2013, Complex included "Sadeness (Part I)" in their list of "15 Songs That Gave Dance Music a Good Name", commenting, "We doubt that something like this, with lyrics in Latin and French that dealt with religion and the sexual desires of Marquis de Sade, would fly in today's pop charts, but there's something that was so undeniable about this new age/downtempo track that it was featured everywhere, from Single White Female to Tropic Thunder."
+In 1992, "Sadeness (Part I)" won the Music & Media Debut Artist's Single Award.
+In July 2013, Complex included it in their list of "15 Songs That Gave Dance Music a Good Name", commenting, "We doubt that something like this, with lyrics in Latin and French that dealt with religion and the sexual desires of Marquis de Sade, would fly in today's pop charts, but there's something that was so undeniable about this new age/downtempo track that it was featured everywhere, from Single White Female to Tropic Thunder."
 In February 2022, Classic Pop magazine ranked it number four in their list of the top 40 dance tracks from the 90's, praising it as "unique".